WeCanCodeIT/WCCI-PartTime-SummerFall-Cle/README.md

   * That project is then considered an additional day late starting at 9:31 on Tuesday morning, thereby being two days late.
 * After a project is five days late (using the above example, this would be Friday at 9:31 am), the project is automatically scored at a 0/100 or 0%.
 * If a student knows in advance that she or he will not be able to submit the project by its due date, that student is required to notify the instructors via email as soon as possible.
-* Extensions on project submissions will be given with the Education Team’s discretion in the case of extenuating circumstances.
+* Extensions on assignments submissions may be given at the Education Team’s discretion in the case of extenuating circumstances.

 ## Unsatisfactory Progress Probationary Period
 If a student is failing a portion of the program, the student will be placed on academic probation.
 During this time period, the student will be put on a remediation plan and is expected to complete and pass any portion of the class in which the student has failed.
 If the student cannot resolve his or her failing status satisfactorily, he or she may be dismissed from the program.
 The student may be eligible for a refund based upon our stated refund policies.